-After calling 911, you can move on to delivering naloxone (Narcan nasal spray or Evzio autoinjector) if you have it on hand.
-To give naloxone in an overdose emergency, follow the instructions on your administration device or its packaging.2
+After calling 911, you can move on to delivering naloxone (Narcan nasal spray) if you have it on hand.
+To give naloxone in an overdose emergency, follow the instructions on your Narcan kit.2

-Many Texas organizations offer naloxone training to empower you to feel in control and calm in an overdose emergency.
+Many Texas organizations offer classes on how to administer Narcan to empower you to feel in control and calm in an overdose emergency.

-If you are trained in CPR, you may provide rescue breathing at this time.15 The Red Cross offers a list of CPR training classes in Dallas.
+If you are trained in CPR, you may provide rescue breathing at this time.11 The Red Cross offers a list of CPR training classes in Dallas.

 Opioid Overdoses in Texas

-- Opioid overdose has also been a leading cause of maternal fatality in the state.1
+- Opioid overdoses have become a leading cause of maternal death for mothers in Texas.

 The Growing Presence of Fentanyl in Texas

 Fentanyl is a notorious contributor to the opioid epidemic across the United States.
-The presence of fentanyl into the drug market in the Western United States, including Texas and Arizona, is growing and is projected to cause more deadly overdoses in states west of the Mississippi in the coming years.17
+The presence of fentanyl in the drug market in the Western United States, including Texas and Arizona, is growing and is projected to cause more deadly overdoses in states west of the Mississippi in the coming years.13

 However, it is not just heroin that Texans need to worry about.
-Fentanyl has been found in multiple other drugs including:17
+Fentanyl has been found in multiple other drugs including:15

 - Counterfeit pain pills.